Authorised Council Officers can issue Fixed Penalty Notices (FPNs) as an enforcement tool through several legislative acts.

 Where bins are not available then it is up to everyone to act responsibly and make arrangements to either take their litter home or carry it until a litter bin is available.

-Smokers (who are well aware that their habit means that they will be faced with disposing of their cigarette waste) can carry portable ‘butt bins’ with them or create their own by placing some soil or sand in a small tin.
+Smokers (who are well aware that their habit means that they will be faced with disposing of their cigarette waste) can carry portable ‘stubby pouches’ with them or create their own by placing some soil or sand in a small tin.

 I received a Fixed Penalty Notice for dropping a cigarette butt, surely that can’t be considered littering?